MalakHenendeveloper/weather/README.md

 📝 Dart: The programming language used.

-🌐 REST API: To fetch live weather data from an external source.
+🌐 REST API: To fetch live weather data and forecasts from an external source.

 🔄 Bloc/Cubit: For efficient state management.